Introduction for Ashtanga Yoga

 Yoga connects us with inner wisdom, in which no doubts arise about our connection with the world around us.

 According to Pattabhi Jois, the daily practice of Ashtanga yoga rejuvenates the entire nervous system, contributes to the body’s health, fills the practitioner with energy, calms consciousness, and frees us from endlessly disturbing thoughts about the future and the past and misconceptions about reality.

 The aspects that Pattabhi Jois emphasizes as the main components of Ashtanga Yoga are: Vinyasa – Vinyasa means a system of breathing and movement.
 Every movement has a breath.

 Every Asana has a certain number of Vinyas.
 The purpose of Vinyasa is internal purification.
 When you breathe and move along with the asanas, it makes the blood warm or, as Pattabhi Jois says, infuriating the blood.
 Thick blood is full of dirt and causes diseases in the body.
 The heat generated by the practice cleanses the blood and dilutes it so that it flows easily and reaches all organs.

-By burning this inner fire, it is possible to purify the nervous system and then the organs of the senses.
-These initial stages are very difficult and require many years of practice, but they can be achieved by constant and determined practice.
+By burning this inner fire, it is possible to purify the nervous system and the senses’ organs.
+These initial stages are challenging and require many years of practice, but they can be achieved by constant and determined practice.

 Once these are understood, the control of consciousness comes automatically.
 We can say that vinyasa builds the foundation for the ability to control consciousness.